New YouGov research for Amazon has found that nearly one in four UK SME retailers (23%) is...

 - What is alternative dispute resolution (ADR)?

-- What are the principal differences between mediation, and arbitration or litigation?
+- What are the main differences between mediation, and arbitration or litigation?

 - Are there circumstances in which ADR is particularly suitable?

 - Are there circumstances in which ADR would not be suitable?

 - What are the main advantages to using mediation?

 - Are there any disadvantages to using mediation?